Dimitris Liantinis: Life and work

-Liantinis was born in the Laconian village of Polobitsa and he had descent from the nearby village of Liantina.
+Liantinis was born in the Laconian village of Polobitsa and his descent was from the nearby village of Liantina.
 His birth name was Dimitrios Nikolakakos (Δημήτριος Νικολακάκος).
 He later changed his surname to Liantinis to honour his village.
 He graduated in 1966 from the University of Athens' curriculum of Philosophy and worked as a teacher.
-He moved to Munich in 1970 to study the German language, where he remained until 1972 while at the same time teaching at the Greek school of Otto Gesellschaft.
+He moved to Munich in 1970 to study the German language at LMU Munich, where he remained until 1972 while at the same time teaching at the Greek school of Otto Gesellschaft.
 In 1977 he completed his PhD thesis (titled "The Presence of the Greek Spirit in Duino Elegies by Rainer Maria Rilke") under the supervision of Evangelos Moutsopoulos.
 From 1975 to 1988 he was a lecturer and later professor in the National and Kapodestrian University of Athens.

 He was the author of nine books, principally on philosophy and education and has translated Friedrich Nietzsche's Ecce Homo in the Greek language.

 In 1973 he married philosophy professor Nicolitsa Georgopoulou, with whom he had a daughter, Diotima, who is currently a professor at the faculty of Social Theology of the Theological School of the University of Athens.

 Core philosophical views

 Liantinis' system of ideas was greatly influenced by the philosophy of Ancient Greece as well as the ideals of the Romantic movement and the works of Friedrich Nietzsche.
 He made numerous references to the scientific achievements of his time, especially in the realm of cosmology, and he attempted to formulate a connection between it and questions concerning the existence and nature of God.
 He wrote extensively about education (παιδεία paideia) which was his own field of work, and some of his writings focus on what he saw as the moral and intellectual decline of modern Greeks as contrasted with their ancestors.
 To establish his position further, he devotes a part of his work in an effort to defining exactly what the real value of Ancient Greece was, as well as the true world-view that they proposed.
 He argues against the notion that Ancient Greece, although ahead of its time for most of antiquity and perhaps the Middle Ages, was eventually superseded by the advancements in Renaissance Europe.
 In contrast, he believed that the Greeks possessed a complete culture, a kind of super-set for all Western cultures, past and present.
 As an example, in his book Gemma he argued that "The Greeks did not need psychoanalysis because they had Tragedy".
-This period of intellectual brilliance was to be short-lived lived and Liantinis wrote that "it would be a sign of honesty if the Greeks were to stop philosophizing right after Aristotle" [Πολυχρόνιο 2005].
+This period of intellectual brilliance was to be short-lived and Liantinis wrote that "it would be a sign of honesty if the Greeks were to stop philosophizing right after Aristotle" [Πολυχρόνιο 2005].
 In contrast, today, Greeks are completely unknown as "...for the Europeans [...] we, the 'New-Greeks', are but a faceless bunch, something of a Balko-Turkish Arab.
 We are the Ortodox [intentionally misspelled] with the Russian-like writing [...] and the domes on our village houses" [Gemma 1997].